 Ever hear about someone’s latest red point but have trouble relating because the climbing grade is in a rating system you aren’t familiar with?

-If so, you are not alone.
+If so, you’re not alone.
 Converting climbing grades from one country or one type of climbing to another can be confusing.

 That’s why we created the free climbing grade conversion chart below for all climbing grades for every type of climbing.
 Download it or screenshot it so you are never without a climbing grade conversion cheat sheet.